ngem1/universal-remote-card/README.md

 By setting a hold action to `repeat`, the tap action will repeat while the button is held down.
 The default delay between repeats is 100ms.
 You can change this by setting `Repeat delay` in the hold action to a different number.

 The following default keys have hold actions set to `repeat` by default.
-You can disable this by creating a custom action for them and setting their hold actions to `none` or a different action.
-The touchpad direction actions also are set to repeat when held, and can similarly be disabled or remapped by creating a custom action for the touchpad and changing it's hold action.
+You can disable this by creating a custom element for them and setting their hold actions to `none` or a different action.
+The touchpad direction actions also are set to repeat when held, and can similarly be disabled or remapped by creating a custom element for the touchpad and changing it's hold action.

 - up
 - down